 John Barnhill, associate vice president for enrollment management, Florida State University

-Stand Out to Colleges and Universities
+3. Stand Out to Colleges, Universities, and Scholarship Programs

 You’ve worked hard to master the material in your AP courses — and one way for you to demonstrate what you’ve learned is to take your AP Exams in May.
 Taking your exams can also show admissions officers like me that you’re ready for college-level work